-Investment fund information: Participants may individually direct employee contributions in various mutual funds, common collective trusts, money market mutual funds and Daktronics, Inc. common stock.
+Investment fund information: Participants may individually direct employee contributions into various mutual funds, common collective trusts, money market mutual funds and Daktronics, Inc. common stock.
 Participants may change their investment options daily.

 Notes receivable from participants: Participants may borrow from their accounts up to the lesser of \$50,000 or 50 percent of their vested account balance.
 Loan transactions are transfers between the investment funds and the participant notes fund.
 Loan terms range from one to five years, or longer for the purchase of a primary residence.
 The loans are secured by the balance in the participant's account and bear a commercially reasonable rate of interest, which the Company has determined to be the prime rate as determined by the Plan's Trustee.
 Changes in the prime rate are implemented by the Trustee when it is reasonably administratively feasible to do so.
 Principal and interest are paid ratably no less than biweekly through payroll deductions.
 Loans are measured at their unpaid principal balance plus any accrued but unpaid interest.
-Interest income on participant loans is recorded when it is received or accrued by the Plan.
+Interest income on participant loans is recorded when it is earned.
+If a participant ceases to make loan repayments and the plan administrator deems the participant loan to be a distribution, the participant loan balance is reduced and a benefit payment is recorded.

-Excess contributions refundable: At April 30, 2013 and 2012, \$19,430 and \$20,347, respectively, were recorded for amounts refundable by the Plan to participants for contributions made in excess of amounts allowed by the IRS.
+Excess contributions refundable: At April 30, 2014 and 2013, \$2,142 and \$19,430, respectively, were recorded for amounts refundable by the Plan to participants for contributions made in excess of amounts allowed by the IRS.

-Forfeited accounts: During the years ended April 30, 2013 and 2012, respectively, forfeitures of the non-vested account balances of terminated participants of \$20,301 and \$11,086 were used to reduce employer contributions.
+Forfeited accounts: During the years ended April 30, 2014 and 2013, respectively, forfeitures of the non-vested account balances of terminated participants of \$26,101 and \$20,301 were used to reduce employer contributions.

-Administrative expenses: Administrative expenses, consisting of investment management services fees and audit fees, are paid by the Plan using forfeitures of the Company's contributions, and any remaining balance is netted against investment returns.
+Administrative expenses: Administrative expenses, consisting of investment management service fees and audit fees, are paid by the Plan using forfeitures of the Company's contributions and any remaining balance is netted against investment returns.